 By Ramon Abarca

-The main leaders of the pro-democracy protests, most of them young university students who dared to speak publicly about a reform of the monarchy so that the king would not have an active role in politics, have been accused of lèse-majesté and are in prison.
+The main leaders of the protests, most of them young university students who dared to speak publicly about a reform of the monarchy, have been imprisoned and charged with lese majesté, for which they could spend years in jail.

 Since last year, more than 700 protesters have been charged with crimes ranging from rioting to sedition and more than a hundred are charged with lese majesty, according to the Thai Human Rights Lawyers Association.

 Among them is Panusaya Sithijirawattanakul – known as Rung – the student who read the controversial manifesto on Aug.
 10 and who became one of the 100 most inspiring and influential women in the world of 2020, according to the BBC.

 The student movement was divided and directionless by the fierceness with which the authorities responded, which, adding to the restrictions due to the pandemic, was deflating it.

 Despite this, for weeks a new wave of smaller demonstrations have reappeared in the streets of Bangkok where they’ve demanded the resignation of Prime Minister Gen. Prayut chan-o-cha for his poor management of the Covid -19 pandemic, wreaking havoc in the country.